davidowe/MATH681CourseProject/README.md

 # Combinatorial Game Theory (CGT)

-CGT was first introduced by John Conway in *On Numbers and Games* [1] where the structure of a combinatoral game was first formalized.
+CGT was first introduced by John Conway in *On Numbers and Games* [1] where the structure of a combinatorial game was first formalized.
 An interesting property of this formalization is that we are now able to attribute values to game positions, which describe the outcome of optimal play on the position.
 Using these values, a partial ordering of games can be constructed, and arithmetic can be performed to determine the values of compositions of games.